Presentability and topoi in internal higher category theory: Accessible -categories

 \begin{lemma} Let $\I{C}$ be a $\BB$-category and let $F\colon\I{C}^{\op}\to\Univ$ be a presheaf.
 Then the Yoneda extension $(h_{\I{C}^{\op}})_!(F)$ is equivalent to the composition

 where $p\colon\Over{\I{C}}{F}\to\I{C}$ is the right fibration that is classified by $F$. \end{lemma} \begin{proof} As both $p^\ast$ and $\colim$ are cocontinuous functors, the universal property of presheaf $\BB$-categories implies that it suffices to find an equivalence $\colim p^\ast h_{\I{C}^{\op}}\simeq F$.
-Let us denote by $\Over{h}{F}\colon\Over{\I{C}}{F}\into\Over{\IPSh_{\Univ}(\I{C})}{F}$ the functor that is induced by the Yoneda embedding $h_{\I{C}}$ by taking slice $\BB$-categories.
+Let us denote by $\Over{h}{F}\colon\Over{\I{C}}{F}\into\Over{\IPSh(\I{C})}{F}$ the functor that is induced by the Yoneda embedding $h_{\I{C}}$ by taking slice $\BB$-categories.
 Now there is a commutative diagram

-in which the commutativity of the right square follows from the Grothendieck construction together with $p$ being a right fibration and therefore proper~\cite[Proposition~4.4.7]{Martini2021}.
+in which the commutativity of the right square follows from the straightening equivalence for right fibrations (Theorem~\ref{thm:straightening}) together with $p$ being a right fibration and therefore \emph{proper} in the sense of~\cite[\S~4.4]{MYoneda}, see~\cite[Proposition~4.4.7]{MYoneda}.
 In light of Yoneda's lemma, it is now immediate that the composition of the left vertical map with the lower row in the above diagram recovers $F$, as desired. \end{proof}

-Recall from~\cite[Example~4.1.7]{Martini2021a} that if $\I{C}$ is a $\BB$-category that admits a final object $1_{\I{C}}\colon 1\to\I{C}$, then this object is the limit of the unique diagram $\varnothing\to\I{C}$.
-In other words, the map $1_{\I{C}}\colon 1\simeq\iFun{\varnothing}{\I{C}}\to\I{C}$ is right adjoint to the unique functor $\pi_{\I{C}}\colon\I{C}\to 1$.
+Recall from~\cite[Example~4.1.11]{MWColimits} that if $\I{C}$ is a $\BB$-category that admits a final object $1_{\I{C}}\colon 1\to\I{C}$, then this object is the limit of the unique diagram $\varnothing\to\I{C}$.
+In other words, the map $1_{\I{C}}\colon 1\simeq\IFun(\varnothing,\I{C})\to\I{C}$ is right adjoint to the unique functor $\pi_{\I{C}}\colon\I{C}\to 1$.
 We will denote by $\pi\colon\id_{\I{C}}\to 1_{\I{C}}\pi_{\I{C}}$ the associated adjunction unit. \begin{lemma} If $p\colon\I{P}\to\I{C}$ is a right fibration of $\BB$-categories, the commutative square

-is a pullback square in $\iFun{\IPSh_{\Univ}(\I{P})}{\IPSh_{\Univ}(\I{P})}$. \end{lemma} \begin{proof} By~\cite[Proposition~4.3.2]{Martini2021a}, it suffices to show that for every object $F\colon A\to\IPSh_{\Univ}(\I{P})$ in context $A\in\BB$ the induced diagram
+is a pullback square in $\IFun(\IPSh(\I{P}),\IPSh(\I{P}))$. \end{lemma} \begin{proof} By~\cite[Proposition~4.3.2]{MWColimits}, it suffices to show that for every object $F\colon A\to\IPSh(\I{P})$ in context $A\in\BB$ the induced diagram

 is a pullback.
 Upon replacing $\BB$ with $\Over{\BB}{A}$, we can assume $A\simeq 1$.
-In light of the Grothendieck construction, this diagram corresponds to the commutative square
+In light of the straightening equivalence for right fibrations, this diagram corresponds to the commutative square

 of right fibrations over $\I{P}$.
 As this square is clearly a pullback, the claim follows. \end{proof}

 \begin{lemma} Let $\I{I}$ be a $\BB$-category and let